AlexTISYoung/snipar/docs/tutorial.rst

 Polygenic score analyses
 ------------------------

+For an exercise involving polygenic score analysis, please see the :ref:`Simulation Exercse <simulation>`.

-In addition to family based GWAS, *snipar* provides a script (:ref:`pgs.py <pgs.py>`) for computing polygenic scores (PGS) based on observed/imputed genotypes, and for performing family based polygenic score analyses.
+..
+In addition to family based GWAS, *snipar* provides a script (:ref:`pgs.py <pgs.py>`) for computing polygenic scores (PGS) based on observed/imputed genotypes,
+.. and for performing family based polygenic score analyses.
+..
 Here, we give some examples of how to use this script.
-The script computes a PGS from a :ref:`weights file <weights>`.
+The script computes a PGS
+.. from a :ref:`weights file <weights>`.
-For the tutorial, we provide a weights file (direct_weights.txt) in `LD-pred <https://github.com/bvilhjal/ldpred>`_ format where the weights are the true direct genetic effect of the SNP.
+..
+For the tutorial, we provide a weights file (direct_weights.txt) in `LD-pred <https://github.com/bvilhjal/ldpred>`_ format
+.. where the weights are the true direct genetic effect of the SNP.

+..
 To compute the PGS from the weights in direct_weights.txt, use the following command:

-    ``pgs.py direct --bed chr_@ --imp chr_@ --weights direct_weights.txt``
+..     ``pgs.py direct --bed chr_@ --imp chr_@ --weights direct_weights.txt``

+..
 This uses the weights in the weights file to compute the PGS for each genotyped individual for whom observed or imputed parental genotypes are available.
+..
 It outputs the PGS to a :ref:`PGS file <pgs_file>`: direct.pgs.txt.

+..
 To estimate direct, paternal, and maternal effects of the PGS, use the following command:

-    ``pgs.py direct --pgs direct.pgs.txt --phenofile phenotype.txt``
+..     ``pgs.py direct --pgs direct.pgs.txt --phenofile phenotype.txt``

-This uses a linear mixed model that has a random effect for mean differences between families (defined as sibships here) and fixed effects for the direct, paternal, and maternal effects of the PGS.
+..
+This uses a linear mixed model that has a random effect for mean differences between families (defined as sibships here) and fixed effects for the direct,
+.. paternal, and maternal effects of the PGS.
 It also estimates the 'population' effect of the PGS: the effect from regression of individuals' phenotypes onto their PGS values.
+..
 The estimated effects and their standard errors are output to direct.effects.txt, described :ref:`here <pgs_effects>`.
+..
 The sampling variance-covariance matrix of the direct effect and paternal and maternal NTCs is output to direct.vcov.txt, described :ref:`here <pgs_vcov>`.

-Estimates of the direct effect of the PGS should be equal to 1 in expectation since we are using the true direct effects as the weights, so the PGS corresponds to the true direct effect component of the trait.
+..
+Estimates of the direct effect of the PGS should be equal to 1 in expectation since
+.. we are using the true direct effects as the weights, so the PGS corresponds to the true direct effect component of the trait.
+..
 The paternal/maternal NTC estimates capture the correlation between the direct and indirect parental effects.
-The population effect estimate should be greater than 1, since this captures both the direct effect of the PGS, and the correlation between direct and indirect parental effects.
+The population effect estimate
+.. should be greater than 1, since this captures both the direct effect of the PGS, and the correlation between direct and indirect parental effects.

-If parental genotypes have been imputed from sibling data alone, then imputed paternal and maternal PGS are perfectly correlated, and the above regression on proband, paternal, and maternal PGS becomes collinear.
+..
+If parental genotypes have been imputed from sibling data alone,
+.. then imputed paternal and maternal PGS are perfectly correlated,
+.. and the above regression on proband, paternal, and maternal PGS becomes collinear.
-To deal with this, add the --parsum option to the above command, which will estimate the average NTC rather than separate maternal and paternal NTCs.
+..
+To deal with this, add the --parsum option to the above command,
+.. which will estimate the average NTC rather than separate maternal and paternal NTCs.